Lao food and drink now has its own page

 Longer Term Accommodation in Laos

 For short or longer term accommodation, the choice is wide, from cheap guest houses near the river, where a small room with a fan costs $5 a night, may be less than $150 per month.
 At the upper end a luxury serviced room or apartment in the city costs $100 per night or $1,500 monthly.
-Houses can be rented too.
-Find more on our Retirement page.

 Learn about Vientiane and Lao city life.
 See the menu for more pages.